evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/07-ux-goals.md

 This chapter is complete when:

-- UX vision is defined.
+- UX philosophy is documented.
-- UX principles are documented.
+- Professional interaction principles are defined.
+- AI-assisted experience is specified.
-- Productivity goals are established.
+- Dashboard and navigation goals are established.
-- AI interaction principles are defined.
-- Accessibility objectives are documented.
+- Accessibility and personalization requirements are documented.
-- UX metrics are established.
+- UX metrics are defined.
+- Governance requirements are established.
 - Visual artifacts are available.
 - Traceability is complete.